canonical/mir/doc/sphinx/architecture.md

   - `src/include/server/mir/shell`
   - `src/server/shell`

-### Shell Decoration
-- Manages *Mir*'s server-side decoration of windows.
-Currently only used for X11 clients.
-- Directories:
-  - `src/server/shell/decoration`

 ### Scene
 - The `Scene` provides an interface for the `Compositor` to access the list of renderable items
   - These renderables are derived from the surfaces that were added to the `Shell`.